hyanwong/giglib/README.md

 Note that separating child from parent coordinates brings a host of extra complexities, and it’s unclear if the efficiency of the tskit approach, with its edge indexing etc, will port in any meaningful way to this new structure.
+Nevertheless, basic operations such as simplification and finding MRCA genomes have already been (inefficently) implemented.

 ### Inversions